revam/koa-git-smart-proxy/README.md

 ## Why?

-Looking at existing git deployment libraries for node, not many have good compatibility with [koa](https://www.npmjs.com/package/koa).
-So instead of creating a compatibility layer for my application, I created a new library made just for [koa](https://www.npmjs.com/package/koa).
+Looking at existing git deployment libraries for node, not many have good compatibility with [koa](https://www.npmjs.com/package/koa).So instead of creating a compatibility layer for my application, I created a new library made for [koa](https://www.npmjs.com/package/koa).
+All core functinality now lives in a [seperate package](https://www.npmjs.com/package/git-smart-proxy-core).

 I took insparation from existing packages for node;
 [pushover](https://github.com/substack/pushover),